Bostonhacks/giudice/README.md

 If you feel your contribution is just too significant, it is okay to request a group review at a team meeting!
 You can explain your changes to us, and we will discuss them in the meeting.

-* This project follows Sphynx styling, and thus requires a docstring for every function.
+* This project follows Sphynx styling, and thus requires a docstring for every Python function.

 A simple example of how to format a docstring in the Sphynx style would be: